Product Backlog Grooming Examples and Best Practices

 - High-priority items are ready to be committed to a sprint (by adding the right detail to them).

-Regular backlog grooming is absolutely essential.
+Regular grooming is absolutely essential.
 It ensures a relevant connection between what the market expects from your product and what your organization actually plans to deliver.
 It helps make sure that the team is completing the most important work, which improves both team motivation (“My work is important!”) and the long-term sustainability of the business.

 The process of refining the backlog is mostly managed by the product owner (in an Agile Scrum environment), who owns the backlog with the assistance of relevant stakeholders.
 These stakeholders may include: business executives, the development team, and others, such as the scrum master.

 How do You Perform Product Backlog Grooming — Best Practices

 Backlog grooming is an ongoing process.
 But it’s common practice to hold meetings with relevant stakeholders on a regular cadence (every second week, for example).
-During backlog grooming meetings, the product owner, in coordination with others, will look at existing user stories and remove those that are no longer relevant.
+During these meetings, the product owner, in coordination with others, will look at existing user stories and remove those that are no longer relevant.
 They may add user stories, split large user stories, or change priority of existing user stories.
 They also may include or adjust estimates for user stories.